MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

     "sub": ["ak1520@wayne.edu", "urn:oid:1.3.5.1.3.1.17128.313.1.2:85B68BF3-2343-42FF-A0C4-C10E1C3CA868"],
     "jti": "51679296-37B9-45BE-BE25-A371CF27E5D2",
     "irt": "E821240C-5494-4B40-8387-5DC3A3B37813",

+    // time to accept this issued grant by sending a signed _OAA_ containing the unaltered grant to the
+    // execution/acceptance endpoint.  after `time > (iat + tta)` the grant becomes unexecutable.
+    "tta": 1300,

     // the grant is for the central authority and for the issuing RP, in a way it's
     // granting an OAG to itself.